The Violence Research Group

 Early research showed that the police never got to hear about seven out of every eight assaults in hospital premises which led to hospital treatment.
 Clearly, further study – and further action – was needed.

-Today, the group has 11 core members, combining expertise in Medicine, Psychology, Business and Dentistry.
+Today, the group has expertise in Medicine, Psychology, Business and Dentistry.
 Their achievements include:

 - Identifying previously unknown causes of violence, violence hot-spots and weapons